Electrical and Computer

 141 Emerson Electric

 Rolla, MO 65409-0040

-The undergraduate Electrical Engineering and Computer Engineering degree programs are accredited by Accreditation Board for Engineering Technology (ABET) in addition to other agencies.
+The undergraduate Electrical Engineering and Computer Engineering degree programs are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Additional information about ABET and the accreditation of the undergraduate engineering degree programs can be found at:

 Our educational mission, objectives, and desired outcomes are shown below.

 The Electrical and Computer Engineering Department strives to contribute to the state, nation, and world through the education of outstanding professionals and leaders in engineering.
 Our educational focus is on a broad, rigorous education in all areas of electrical and computer engineering with significant hands-on experiences.
 The program will provide students with an understanding of engineering problem solving at all levels and an appreciation for engineering as a profession. (approved Fall, 2007)

 Program Educational Objectives

 Consistent with the mission of the department and the Missouri University of Science and Technology, the objectives for both the Computer Engineering and Electrical Engineering undergraduate programs are:

 1. Technical competency: Graduates will have a sound knowledge of the fundamentals in electrical or computer engineering that allows them to analyze and solve technical problems, to apply hardware and software tools, to create and evaluate technical products, to learn independently, and to succeed in the workplace and in graduate school.

 2. Engineering perspective: Graduates will be capable of understanding complex projects including their evolution and abstraction and the optimization of associated decisions and risk, both locally and globally.